-One major challenge most people face is knowing how to use virtual instruments (VIs) – the provided samples of drums, pianos, strings and guitars – you can play this sample instruments from your keyboard, through a MIDI connection, and record the music internally in these programs.
+One major challenge most people face is knowing how to use virtual instruments (VSTi) – the provided drum samples, piano loops, strings, and guitars – you can play these sample instruments from your keyboard, through a MIDI connection, and record the music internally in these programs.

 Considering that many sounds qualities are determined by the standard of the recording software, it can be extremely fun to use a virtual drum groove, at the same time make a recording of a virtual bass line on top, make an addition of a virtual organ pad, do many other things at a go.